webexpress-framework/WebExpress/doc/development_guide.md

 |Condition       |`ICondition`      |n            |Yes      |Condition that must be met for the resource to be available.
 |Cache           |-                 |1            |Yes      |Determines whether the resource is created once and reused each time it is called.

-The following diagram outlines how the class structure and interactions for the REST API are defined.
+The following diagram outlines how the class structure and interactions for the REST API are defined:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗